-Debate/banter is fine.
-Personal insults, flippant attacks and derogatory comments, whether about a commenter, author or the site in general, are not acceptable.
+Debate/banter is fine but personal insults, flippant attacks and derogatory comments, whether about a commenter, author or the site in general, are not acceptable.
 Sexist, racist, homophobic, transphobic, or ageist comments will not be tolerated and may result in an instant ban.

-For constructive feedback on the site, our content, or an author don’t hesitate to use our contact forms.
+To offer constructive and thoughtful feedback on the site, our content, or an author you can use our contact forms.

 Keep knowingly offensive religious remarks out of comments.
 We appreciate that there are many words in everyday use that have different connotations in difference cultures, but please try to use them in the right context.

-Try to keep comments on-topic to either the post in question or to the thread in which you’re replying to.
+Keep comments on-topic, either to the post in question or to the thread in which you’re replying to.
 This helps ensure that discussion is structured, relevant and accessible.
 Comments that try to hijack, derail or walk the comment section in a different direction may be deleted.